LaVar Ball gets technical at AAU game, pulls team off the court

 Notice that as he heads out, a teen asks LaVar for a photo and he obliges the teen and a friend.

-The UCLA coaches were on hand to watch LaMelo, a UCLA commit and LaVar’s youngest son.
+The UCLA coaches were on hand to watch LaMelo Ball, a UCLA commit and LaVar’s youngest son.